artemave/REST-assured/README.markdown

 You are going to need ruby >= 1.8.7.

 Rest-assured requires a database to run.
-Either sqlite3 or mysql.
+Either sqlite or mysql.
 So, make sure there is one and install corresponding gem:

-    bash$ gem install sqlite3 # or mysql
+    bash$ gem install sqlite3 # or mysql2

 If using mysql, rest-assured expects database 'rest\_assured' to be accessible by user 'root' with no password.
 Those are defaults and can be changed with cli options.